internet protocol administrator

 Here’s what happens when a computer uses TCP/IP to send data:

 1. The computer uses TCP before IP.
-Before the data is actually sent from one computer to another, the computer uses TCP to split it into TCP packets.
+Before the data is sent from one computer to another, the computer uses TCP to split it into TCP packets.

 3. TCP ensures that data arrives correctly.
 While the Internet Protocol keeps data packets on the correct path, the destination computer can use TCP to put packets in the correct order.
 Also, if packets have been dropped, the destination computer can use TCP to request that packet again.